magoyette/magoyette.github.io/README.md

 The source code of my personal web site.
 It's a static site written in the Clojure programming language and generated with the help of Stasis.

+## Compatibility

+marcandregoyette.com currently cannot be built on Windows and on some Linux distros (CentOS, RHEL), because the Optimus library depends on clj-v8.
+Optimus will probably switch to Nashorn, which will allow compatibility with Windows and all Linux distros.

+This site has never been built with Mac OS X, so compatibility is unknown.

 ## Building Semantic-UI

 [Semantic-UI](http://semantic-ui.com/) needs to be installed to build [marcandregoyette.com](http://marcandregoyette.com).
 This is necessary because the site uses a lightly customized version of the default theme of Semantic-UI.
 The [Getting Started](http://semantic-ui.com/introduction/getting-started.html) page explains how to install Semantic-UI.